AngelaJ34/AI-Car-Pedestrian-Tracking-Python/README.md

  Computer vision package

  1.)
-Implement this command in terminal: pip3 install opencv-python or pip3 install opencv-python-headless.
+Implement this command in terminal:

+ pip3 install opencv-python

+ or

+ pip3 install opencv-python-headless

  2.)
 Implement computer vision 2 command in terminal: import cv2

  **This above checks to ensure you installed the following without error**